 I won’t spend money on anything for the whole month.

 I will not make any impulse purchases ever.

 These are all dreams that are not actually realistic.
 We are humans.
-Humans have wants and desires that are hard to overcome and to do that we have to be realistic.
-Setting to large of a goal can actually lead to failure.
-It it easier to accept defeat when it was long-shot anyways.
+Humans have wants and desires that are hard to overcome, and to do that; we have to be realistic.
+Setting too large of a goal can actually lead to failure.
+It is easier to accept defeat when it was a long shot anyway.
 “Reach for the stars” and “aim big” are great tenants to live by but not very practical when actually choosing a goal and resolution that you want to reach.

 Every big achievement starts with small baby steps.